Make sure you are counted as part of the 2020 US Census!

 Pledge to be counted in the 2020 census and don’t miss your chance to have your voice heard.
 Wisconsin Voices, a partner of the Greater Milwaukee Complete Count Committee, is taking pledges from residents committed to completing the 2020 Census survey.
 By filling out and submitting their brief interest form you will be reminded to fill out your census survey when it is available and stay up to date on important information.

-The Census will be available to complete online, by phone, or by mail.
+The Census is available to complete online, by phone, or by mail.

 Census takers will visit homes in April to conduct quality check interviews, and then in mid-May to help collect responses.
 The best way to avoid a visit from a census taker is to fill out the 2020 Census questionnaire online, by phone, or by mail as soon as you receive your invitation to participate.